2.5M+

-Part I: Faraday's law of induction
+Part I: Magnetic Flux and Faraday's law of induction

 Ɛ=-Nddt